AndreiMoraru123/ContextCollector/README.md

 # Decoder

-I am using pretty much the same decoder proposed in the greatly elaborated [Image Captioning repo](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Image-Captioning) with some caveats.
+I am using pretty much the same implementation proposed in the greatly elaborated [Image Captioning repo](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Image-Captioning) with some caveats.
 Precisely:

 1. I do not use padded sequences for the captions
 2. I tailored tensor dimensions and types for a different pipeline (and dataset as well, the repo uses COCO 2014), so you may see differences